mikkosyrja/speedcrunch-android/README.md

 - Decimal, binary, octal and hexadecimal bases
 - Built-in functions, constants and units with search
 - User defined variables and functions

+### Usage

+User interface consists three pages and two keyboard panes.
+Leftmost page has function list, central page is the calculator itself and rightmost page contains some settings.
+Sideways swiping on the upper side of screen switches between pages and swiping on the keyboard switches either between pages or between keyboard panes.

+#### Function and settings pages

+Leftmost page has function list containing all SpeedCrunch engine functions, units, constants and user defined items.
+Topmost filter list selection can be used to show only built-in functions, units, constants or user defined variables and functions.
+Search field below it performs additional filtering by name.

+Pointing list item inserts it to the expression editing field and activates the main calculator page.
+Long press opens context menu with options.
+First context menu item displays list item content.
+For functions it is usage with parameter names.
+For constants and variables it is value and for units it is just unit name.
+Selecting first item performs same inserting as list item pointing.

+Used items are collected to recent item stack and displayed at the top of the list with bold font.
+Newly created user variables and functions are automatically considered recently used.
+Other items come after them in alphabetical order.
+Recent item stack size is not currently limited, but recent menu items has additional context menu item for removing them from the recent stack.
+Also, user defined functions and variables have context menu item for deleting them.

+Rightmost page contains some settings.
+These are same as desktop version settings and mostly self-explanatory.
+Note that user defined variables and functions are saved with the history list.

+#### Expression editing and history list

+At the top of the main calculator page is history list.
+All calculated expressions and their results are stored there.
+Pointing history list line inserts result to the expression editing.
+Pointing and holding history line recalls the whole expression for editing.

+xxx Below the history list is expression editing field.
+It can be edited either by calculator key panes or standard Sailfish virtual keyboard.
+Because the expression field is always active, it must be pointed twice to activate the Sailfish keyboard.

+Below the expression editor is label field used for function usage parameters and autocalc results.

+#### Keyboard and pulley menu

+Most keys are familiar to anyone ever used handheld calculator.
+Key 0x is for entering hexadecimal values (0xFF).
+Key x is for variable name x and key X= is for user variable or function definition (x=42).
+Big arrow on the right side of second pane is for unit conversion (1 inch -> foot).
+Bottom row arrow keys and backspace are for expression field editing.

+Some keys have secondary function available with long press:
+- Keys 1-6 produce hexadecimal values A-F
+- Key 9 produces j for complex number imaginary part
+- Key 0x produces 0b for binary values (0b1010)
+- Key x produces character y for another variable name
+- Key X= produces (x)= for function definition (foo(x)=)
+- Keys ← and → move cursor to start or end of expression

+xxx Bottom pulley menu has functions for copying latest result or expression to clipboard, pasting clipboard contents to the expression field and clearing the history list.

+For more information, see desktop SpeedCrunch [documentation](http://speedcrunch.org/userguide/index.html).

 ### License